 Step 2: Make the Marinade for Your Pork Belly

-Place your skinless pork belly cubes into ziplock bags.
-Pour in the marinade and then toss for an even coating before sealing the bags.
+Whisk together the fish sauce, water, brown sugar, garlic, and seasoning.
+Place your pork belly cubes into ziplock bags.
+Pour in the marinade and then toss to coat evenly before sealing the bags.

 Step 3: Marinating the Pork Cubes